hariharasudhan1/GitOps-at-Scale-Exam-QA/README.md

 13. `An application has a “deny” sync window for 5pm to 6pm.
 The time is now 7pm` -> You can deploy the application because no “deny” window is active

-14. `Can you use Application Sets with App of Apps applications?` -> Yes, they can be combined but only if the controllers are the same version
+14. `Can you use Application Sets with App of Apps applications?` ->wrong --> Yes, they can be combined but only if the controllers are the same version

 15. `You have lots of applications in a single Git repository under “/infra/apps/<app-name>”.
 The correct ApplicationSet generator to use is` -> Git Generator